 Location: Colorado

-MAC provided Level II documentation of a historic water siphon located near Boulder, Colorado.
+Metcalf provided Level II documentation of a historic water siphon located near Boulder, Colorado.
 This documentation was required by the Colorado State Historic Preservation Office because the client was planning on removing the historic feature and replacing it with a buried siphon.
-MAC provided historic architectural services to ensure that the siphon was properly documented and that all necessary federal and state regulations were met.
+Metcalf provided historic architectural services to ensure that the siphon was properly documented and that all necessary federal and state regulations were met.